athena255/ZzRotPortal/README.md

 It also starts a keylogger.
 Keylogger will save all English language characters.
 Upon detecting Ctrl-V, keylogger will record the contents of the clipboard.

-You must have a running HTTP server and a DLL injector.
+Need a running HTTP server and a DLL injector.

 Configure the following options in pch.h